Intuit Bank Feeds

 }

-Step 2: Create a Bank Feed Account
+Step 2: Create Bank Feed Accounts

 Use Rutter's POST /bank_feeds/accounts API endpoint to supply the bank accounts your customer would like to set up with a Bank Feed.
 Your customer will be able to select any of the accounts you supply through this endpoint during the Intuit Bank Feed authentication flow.